SpiroEx/NewApp/README.md

        - Update Constants::useSignIn = true

+     - Check if will use Register

+       - Update Constants::useRegister = true

      - Check if will use FCM
        - Update Config::vapidKey
        - Update Constants::useFCM = true

+   - Check if will use Storage / Functions
+     - Update firebase.json

 - Check if will use TermsAndConditions